mukhopaswwt/smart-receiving-demo/README.md

 Once you get inside the running container, navigate to the folder where you have mounted your host data folder.
 Run the command - cd /mnt/host-dir/

-# Installing Tesseract OCR as an environment variable

-Install Tesseract-OCR and the related developer tools by running the following lines.

-sudo apt install tesseract-ocr

-sudo apt install libtesseract-dev

-Locate the downloaded files by running the commands :

-whereis tesseract

-/usr/bin/tesseract

 ## Code Instructions

 To run the application on local server, install the project directory having all the codes and dependencies.